 However, it’s not usually an issue.
 The BCA’s measures only require the window to open.
 They don’t say exactly how much it should open.
 When combined with doors and other openings, 12.5cm works well for most rooms.

 Furthermore, windows can also still open all of the way upon removal of the restrictive device.
-As a result, the NCC measures for window safety do not conflict with the BCA measures for ventilation.
+As a result, the NCC measures for window safety do not conflict with the BCA measures for natural ventilation.
 This also means that window safety measures do not have a negative effect on energy efficiency.

 What Other Safety Measures Can You Take?